 1. How to Format Hard Drive Using Disk Management

-If the traditional formatting method fails with Windows displaying error “Windows was unable to complete the format“, then disk management can help you to format the disk successfully.
+If the traditional formatting method fails with Windows displaying the error “Windows was unable to complete the format“, then disk management can help you to format the disk successfully.
 Disk Management comes as part of Windows by default and helps you create a new volume, delete or format disk partitions, change drive letters and so on.
 What we are interested in is the format capability of Windows Disk Management system.
 To use this feature, follow these steps –

-Step 1: Right click on This PC (Windows 10) or My Computer (older versions of Windows) and select ‘Manage‘.
+Step 1: Right-click on This PC (Windows 10) or My Computer (older versions of Windows) and select ‘Manage‘.